How to Ship Your Watercraft Vehicle

 Be Aware of the Height of the Watercraft

-The first thing to be aware when in the planning stages of transporting your watercraft is the height of the boat.
+The first thing to be aware of when in the planning stages of transporting your watercraft is the height of the boat.
 If it's being shipped via ground transport, the maximum height that it can be is 13 feet 6 inches.
 In addition, you may be charged a freight surcharge if it's higher than 13 feet 6 inches.

 If it's higher than that, other arrangements will have to be made, which a transport company, such as A-1 Auto Transport, can do for you.
 These special arrangements can consist of: